 Each Vermont public library has the power to make decisions on if and how to provide services for its local community under the advisement of the library board and stakeholders such as the municipality and community leaders, if applicable.
 Libraries should weigh the potential vulnerability of members of their library community, staff, and participating volunteers when deciding how to proceed.
 All libraries should adhere to the orders put forth by the Governor of Vermont.

-Review the IMLS webinar recording Mitigating COVID-19 When Managing Paper-Based, Circulating, and Other Types of Collections which outlines safe materials handling and environmental maintenance.
-Then determine whether your library has:
+- Review the IMLS webinar recording Mitigating COVID-19 When Managing Paper-Based, Circulating, and Other Types of Collections which outlines safe materials handling and environmental maintenance.

-- Limit the number of staff members in your building.
-Ensure that work can be completed while maintaining distance, and shared spaces and equipment are regularly cleaned and disinfected.
-Make sure your operational processes require as little physical contact as possible.
+- Ensure that work can be completed while maintaining distance, and shared spaces and equipment are regularly cleaned and disinfected.

-- Avoid patron contact and physical handing off of items.
-Place them in an area where patrons can retrieve them themselves.
+- Place items in an area where patrons can retrieve them themselves.

-- If you are making materials available for patron self-service, make access as easy as possible to encourage swift pickup and flow and minimize handling.
+- If you are making materials available for patron self-service, make access as easy as possible to encourage swift pickup and flow.

 - If you have patrons come into any part of your building for pickup (e.g. a vestibule), provide clear instructions to guide them on how to maintain social distancing while entering that part of the building.
 Consider propping doors open to minimize contact.